 Not to Exceed or Estimated Price: For “Conventional“ Applications, Applicant shall provide a total, “not-to-exceed,” turn-key price for the proposed project.
 Applicants choosing the “Phased“ approach shall provide an Estimate.
 This figure shall describe if the price of drops is included in the Application.
 These take-rate assumptions shall be included in the grant application.
 To prioritize network construction, the amount dedicated to drops should be consistent with the requirements of the feasibility plan.
 Applicants are encouraged to raise funds from communities to pay for drops to residents.

-Timeline: While the proposed funding should be for a specific project of the universal service plan (unless the project can be completed in a single phase in the next 18 months), the proposal should detail the timeline for this project and for additional phases of the universal service plan.
+Timeline: While the proposed funding should be for a specific project of the universal service plan (unless the project can be completed in a single phase in the next 24 months), the proposal should detail the timeline for this project and additional phases of the universal service plan.

-Retail Pricing: Each proposal should list all proposed retail prices for service.
+Retail Pricing: If available, each proposal should list all proposed retail prices for service.
 Prices shall include additional fees (such as equipment rentals) that could be assessed against consumer accounts.
-Applicant should include details about how they address affordability.
+If the Applicant provides symmetrical service elsewhere and the pricing proposed deviates from that price, the Applicant shall describe the factors that contributed to any cost increases.
+If the Applicant has yet to determine pricing, the Applicant shall detail how pricing will be determined and demonstrate to the Board that the resulting network will be economically self-sufficient over the long haul, incorporating plans for ongoing maintenance, upgrades, replacement in addition to paying market wages to a staff sufficient for operating the network. “

 Additional Services: Each proposal should describe what, if any, additional services will be offered using the facilities deployed through the proposed project (e.g. voice, video, etc.)

-Detailed Project Budget - Applicant shall provide a detailed budget outlining line item estimates for each activity.
+Detailed Project Budget - Applicant shall provide a detailed budget outlining line-item estimates for each activity.

 Network Performance and Monitoring - Applicants shall describe a plan for monitoring, identifying, and responding to issues related to the management of the links between network head-ends, devices and users.
 The purpose is to identify congestion, maximize throughput, and improve network performance.